Skip to main content

 How a Donut Breast Lift Works

 A donut breast lift works by removing excess, stretched skin, reshaping breast tissue and repositioning the nipple and areola.
-The ultimate goal is restoring a more youthful breast contour.2
+The ultimate goal is restoring a more youthful-looking breast contour.2

-To determine if a periareolar breast lift is suitable, start with an initial consultation.
-During this visit, your surgeon will develop a personalized surgical plan, explain pre-operative steps, outline the procedure and guide you through recovery.2
+To determine if a donut breast lift is suitable, start with an initial consultation.
+During this visit, your surgeon will develop a personalized surgical plan, explain preoperative steps, outline the procedure and guide you through recovery.2

 The following information is intended as a general guide to help you feel confident and prepared to take the first steps toward your goals.